solomonalem/Just-Tech-News/README.md

 ## Description

 Its an API built with MySQL database using Sequelize ORM.
-It follows all the necessary procedures of RESTful API's.As It is a news posting web aplication it allows to create a user and user can post a post ,comment in apost and also user can vote in any posted news.
+It follows all the necessary procedures of RESTful APIs.As It is a news posting web application it allows to create a user and user can create and delete a post ,comment in apost and also user can vote in any posted news.

 ## Table of Contents